syncfusion-content/blazor-docs/blazor/rating/selection.md

 ## Show or hide reset button

-You can reset the rating value to its default by setting [AllowReset](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_AllowReset) property.
+You can reset the rating value to its default by using the [AllowReset](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_AllowReset) property.
 Value is true then the reset button will be visible to reset the rating value to its default.
 The default value is `false`.

 Below example demonstrates the Show Or Hide Reset Button of Rating.